 Along with 50 shades of paint from historic M cars.

 The 50th anniversary of BMW has been spoken about on many occasions in recent months, particularly because BMW will reveal the BMW M4 CSL to celebrate.
-The German automaker's performance division will be celebrating in other ways too, with the M division announcing that for 2022, all BMW M or M Sport package-equipped vehicles produced from March onwards will receive a special BMW roundel badge inspired by the classic BMW Motorsport colors.
+The German automaker's performance division will be celebrating in other ways too, with the M division announcing that for 2022, BMW M or M Performance vehicles produced from March onwards will receive a special BMW roundel badge inspired by the classic BMW Motorsport colors.
+In the US, full M cars like the M3, M4, M5, and M8 will get the badge as standard, while M Performance cars like the M340i will make the badges optional.

 The celebrations won't stop at a special logo, as BMW has also announced 50 iconic and "historically significant" BMW M paint finishes that will be available for selected models in the anniversary year.